Smokehouse Baffles

 2. Safety baffles

-Meat hangs in different sections of the chamber but the smoke pouring out of the pipe, or the one raising up from the fire pit is using the path with the least resistance and that means it is rushing straight up.
+Meat hangs in different sections of the chamber, but the smoke pouring out of the pipe, or the one rising from the fire pit, is using the path with the least resistance, which means it is rushing straight up.
 A baffle puts some brakes on the smoke forcing it to slow down and disperse evenly in all sections of the drum.
-During cooking the baffles will slow down the heat escaping straight up and the design of the smoker will be more efficient.
+During cooking the baffles will slow down the heat escaping straight up, and the design of the smoker will be more efficient.

 A baffle is a perforated metal plate, rectangular or round, of about 1/8” (3 mm) thickness or more, strong enough to support the weight of river gravel or another baffle.
 Its diameter should be about 2” (5 cm) smaller than the diameter inside of a barrel to facilitate removal for cleaning.
 The holes between ½ - 1” ( 12 – 25 mm) diameter should be drilled at random so if the two baffles are used, there will be some offset between holes for better smoke distribution.

 The smoker will work even better when a second baffle is installed.
-The bottom baffle will rest freely on three right angle metal supports secured to the barrel with bolts and nuts and positioned every 120 degrees.
-The top baffle will also rest freely on three spacers, about 4” high and also placed every 120 degrees.
+The bottom baffle will rest freely on three right-angle metal supports secured to the barrel with bolts and nuts and positioned every 120 degrees.
+The top baffle can rest freely on three spacers, about 4” high and also placed every 120 degrees.
+Three empty cans of soda will do nicely.

 Single baffle